swharden/SWHarden.com/content/blog2/2022-05-25-maui-graphics.md

 tags: ["csharp", "graphics", "maui"]
 ---

-# Use Maui.Graphics to Draw 2D Graphics in Any .NET Application

 **This week Microsoft officially released .NET Maui and the new `Microsoft.Maui.Graphics` library which can draw 2D graphics in any .NET application (not just Maui apps).** This page offers a quick look at how to use this new library to draw graphics using SkiaSharp in a .NET 6 console application.
 The [C# Data Visualization](https://swharden.com/csdv/) site has additional examples for drawing and animating graphics using `Microsoft.Maui.Graphics` in Windows Forms and WPF applications.